xinbenlv/rfc-draft-authcodesec/README.md

 > -- S. Hollenbeck, 2024-03-19 https://mailarchive.ietf.org/arch/msg/regext/pRSTKwvDRM4WM_s-nme2PRig4Z4/

 In practice it domain:ext has not been widely used.
-And since we want to maintain backward compatibility with existing systems, we should choose pwAuthInfo over extAuthInfo.
+And since we want to maintain backward compatibility with existing systems.
+The author of this document propose that we should choose pwAuthInfo over extAuthInfo for better backward compatibility.

-  90. References
+7. References

-  90.1.
+7.1.
 RFCs
     * RFC 1034 by P. Mockapetris
     * RFC 1035 by P. Mockapetris
     * RFC 5730 by S. Hollenbeck
     * RFC 5731 by S. Hollenbeck
     * RFC 5732 by S. Hollenbeck
     * RFC 7451 by S. Hollenbeck
     * RFC 7848 by G. Lozano
     * RFC 8334 by J. Gould, W. Tan, G. Brown
     * RFC 8807 by J. Gould, M. Pozun
     * RFC 9095 by J. Yao, L. Zhou, H. Li, N. Kong, J. Xie
     * RFC 9154 by J. Gould, R. Wilhelm
     * draft-ietf-regext-verificationcode-06 by J. Gould, R. Wilhelm,

-  90.2.
+7.2.
 Other Documents
 - Presentation: Transfer Authcodes at .se and .nu by Eric Skoglund (Apr 2024)
-  - Discussion: [\[regext\]Fwd: Idea about AuthCodeSEC: use Public Key Cryptography for AuthCode](https://mailarchive.ietf.org/arch/msg/regext/WPNywS9VAFhE3sJTRn9cR7FcRA4/)
+- Discussion: [\[regext\]Fwd: Idea about AuthCodeSEC: use PKI Cryptography for AuthCode](https://mailarchive.ietf.org/arch/msg/regext/WPNywS9VAFhE3sJTRn9cR7FcRA4/)
 (TODO: add other documents)